 There have been three peak real estate sales years in the Comox Valley since 2000.
 They occurred in 2004, 2007 and most recently in 2016.
 In addition to increasing sales, prices also rose in 2016 starting in April and running through most of the subsequent six months.
-The median price of a single family home in Comox broke the $400,000 level in July and median and average prices continued to climb.
+The median price of a single family home in Comox nearly broke the $400,000 level in July 2016 and median and average prices continued to climb.
 Two years earlier the median price sat at $345,000.
 In July 2017 the median price had climbed to nearly $480,000 with an average price just over $555,000.

 Third, list to sell ratios will continue to favour sellers because of the diminished inventory